dannyradden/checks-for-understanding/module-2/backend/week_two.md

 Now how would you find the owner of the team with an id of 4?

+Team.find(4).owner

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+It will be a many to many relationship

 6. Define foreign key, primary key, and schema.

+primary key is the unique key in the for each row in a table. foreigh key is a field that relates to the primary key of anotehr table.

 7. Describe the relationship between a foreign key on one table and a primary key on another table.

+The primary key on table is connected using the same unqique ID as as the foreign key on another table.

 8. What are the parts of an HTTP response?

+Status line, header, and body

 ### Optional Questions